HuangJiaLian/GTuner/README.md

 # GTuner
-GTuner is a guitar tuner based on Python.
+A guitar tuner based on Python.
 ![](./GTuner.png)

 ## Prerequisites